-Zone Activity Status 27.7.28 Te Pūtahi Ladies Mile Zone 27.7.28.1 7.28.1 Subdivision of land within the Te Pūtahi Ladies Mile Zone Discretion is restricted to: a. the matters contained in Rule 27.5.7; b. the spatial layout of the subdivision, and its relationships to and integration with other sites and development, taking into account the location of: i.
+27.7.28.1 Subdivision of land within the Te Pūtahi Ladies Mile Zone RD 21.1.20.1 IXD Discretion is restricted to: a. the matters contained in Rule 27.5.7; b. the spatial layout of the subdivision, and its relationships to and integration with other sites and development, taking into account the location of: i.
 Roads, walkways and cycleways throughout the Sub-Area including Indicative Roads as shown on the Structure Plan and where these will connect to adjoining sites and (where relevant) neighbouring Sub-Areas and (where relevant) State Highway 6, including intersection layout and design; ii.
-Open spaces and blue-green or ecological corridors, and their intended function(s), including those open spaces and blue-green corridors required by the Structure Plan, Indicative Parks as shown on the Structure Plan, and any additional open spaces necessary to serve the future needs of the site and the wider Sub-Area; iii.
-Three waters infrastructure, including the retention and treatment of stormwater, and integration with the stormwater network within the Zone; iv.
-Areas that function as ecological corridors and stormwater management areas, as part of a wider blue-green network. c. how the subdivision design will enable the achievement of the minimum residential density requirements set out in the relevant Zone provisions; d. the methods proposed for ensuring that building typologies provide for a diversity of housing choice (taking into account the zoning of the land). e. within Sub-Areas B and C, the impact of development on existing established trees identified on the Structure Plan; f. within Sub-Area A, the establishment of the "Landscape Buffer Area" shown on the Structure Plan, and the methods to ensure it is maintained in perpetuity; g. within Sub-Area H1, the impact on Sub-Area H2 of landscaping within the 6m setback from the boundary with Sub-Area H2 and methods to ensure that shading effects from landscaping are minimised; h.
-Transport infrastructural works to be established to support alternatives to private vehicle use, including the imposition of conditions requiring that the relevant transport infrastructural works as identified in Rules 49.5.10, 49.5.33, 49.5.50 and 49.5.56 be completed prior to certification under section 224(c).
-203 i.
-Within the Crossing Curtilage Area Overlay shown on the Structure Plan, the integration of the subdivision layout and potential future development with the Key Crossing. i.
-How the stormwater management proposed for the subdivision will be managed as part of a centralised, integrated stormwater management system for the TPLM Zone north of SH6.
+Open spaces and blue-green or ecological corridors, and their intended function(s), including those open spaces and blue- green corridors required by the Structure Plan, Indicative Parks as shown on the Structure Plan, and any additional open spaces necessary to serve the future needs of the site and the wider Sub-Area; iii.
+Three waters infrastructure, including the retention and treatment of stormwater, and integration with the stormwater network within the Zone: iv.
+Heritage and archaeological values, specifically with regard to how the subdivision design integrates with and enhances the character of the Glenpanel Precinct and wider setting. c. how the subdivision design will enable the achievement of the minimum residential density requirements set out in the relevant Zone provisions; the methods proposed for ensuring that building typologies provide for a diversity of housing choice (taking into account the zoning of the land). e. within Sub-Areas B and C, the impact of development on existing established trees identified on the Structure Plan; within Sub-Area A, the establishment of the "Landscape Buffer Area" shown on the Structure Plan, and the methods to ensure it is maintained in perpetuity; g. within Sub-Area H1, the impact on Sub-Area H2 of landscaping within the 6m setback from the boundary with Sub-Area H2 and methods to ensure that shading effects from landscaping are minimised; h.
+Transport infrastructural works to be established to support alternatives to private vehicle use, including the imposition of conditions requiring that the relevant transport infrastructural works as identified in Rules 49.5.10, 49.5.33, 49.5.50 and 49.5.56 be completed prior to certification under section 224(c). i.
+Within the Crossing Curtilage Area Overlay shown on the Structure Plan, the integration of the subdivision layout and potential future development with the Key Crossing. j.
+How the stormwater management proposed for the subdivision will be managed as part of a centralised, integrated stormwater management system for the TPLM Zone north of SH6